Scottish Place Names

 - Cowansburg - there is a Cowan Fell, Cowans and Cowans Farm in Dumfries & Galloway, Cowan's Croft and Cowans Knowe in Scottish Borders, and Cowans Law in East Ayrshire.
 The name has also travelled to England (Cowan Bridge in Lancashire), probably taken there by a Scottish settler.
 Cowan is a common surname in Ayrshire, Dumfriesshire and other Lowland counties and may have been a corruption of Colquhoun.

-- Coulter (South Lanarkshire) and Coulters by association.
-Coulter is a Scottish family name.
+- Coulter and Coulters - there is a place in South Lanarkshire called Coulter.
+Coulter is also a Scottish family name.

 - Donaldsons Crossroads - although this family name occurs as a place name within the British Isles only in Northumberland (Donaldson's Lodge), its origin is strongly Scottish, the family name first being recorded in Galloway.
 Donaldson is a sept of Clan MacDonald.